AlestackOverglow/koe-no-search/README.md

 4. Commit changes (`git commit -m 'Add amazing feature'`)
 5. Push to branch (`git push origin feature/amazing-feature`)
 6. Open Pull Request

+Check out the [Future Improvements](ABOUT_EN.md#future-improvements) section in our documentation for a list of planned features and enhancements.
+Feel free to pick any of these improvements to implement - your contributions are welcome!

 ## 📄 License